 - Teeth that are worn down, chipped, or loose, seemingly without cause.

-- Tired or sore jaw and facial muscles, which can lead to headache and pain when opening your mouth or chewing food.
+- Tired or sore jaw and facial muscles can lead to headache and pain when opening your mouth or chewing food.

 - Waking up frequently throughout the night (sometimes, the sound of your own teeth grinding can actually wake you up)